 Consider Modular or Prefabricated Homes

 A modular or prefab (prefabricated) home is built indoors in a factory.
 These homes are usually constructed room by room, once finished, they’re transported to their permanent locations where a builder assembles the rooms to make a home.
 They are not mobile homes.
 They’re just built off-site then later brought to their permanent site.

 According to a study from Arizona State University, modular homes fabricated, delivered and installed, saved 30-38% in carbon emissions compared to traditional site-built homes.
 That may not sound like a lot to some, but it is.
 The savings in carbon emissions could easily go up as construction companies improve the process, particularly delivery.
 That is the single aspect of modular homes that produces the greatest amount of carbon so it shouldn’t be too long before they figure out a way to improve this.

 However, the modular homes built in factories that are close to the home installation site significantly save on emissions.
 As the popularity of these homes grows, we may start seeing small factories pop up in rising housing markets to meet real estate demand while drastically cutting down on eco-modular home delivery emissions.

 Need eco-friendly junk removal?
 BOOK A PICKUP ❯

 Build with Eco-Friendly Building Materials

-Builing a home with eco-friendly materials is not only good for the environment but, if you can bring yourself to sell your eco-home one day, eco-friendliness is really attractive for prospective buyers.
+Building a home with eco-friendly materials is not only good for the environment but, if you can bring yourself to sell your eco-home one day, environmentally friendly homes is really attractive for prospective buyers.
 So, whether you’re building an on-site home from the ground up or designing your modular home, here are some eco-friendly building materials that minimize environmental impact and promote sustainable energy.

 Recycled Steel and Aluminum